rwjb/Endless-Splits/README.md

 * The DOWN and UP arrow keys slow down and speed up the speed of each split (by halving and doubling it).
 * The CTRL key toggles forcing new splits to intersect the center or not.
 * The C key counts the number of lines currently held in memory.
+* The ESC key exits the program, as does hitting the CLOSE button in the corner of the window.

 Endless Splits requires OpenGL and SDL2 to compile and run.